NacereddineRebouh/the-State/README.md

-# The State - Real Estate Website
+# The State - Real Estate Landing page
-A modern and user-friendly platform that provides real estate information and updates in the area.
+A modern and user-friendly landing page.

 ## Technologies Used
 - NextJs